-Our dentist in Grand Rapids may recommend dental implants after extracting teeth.
+Our Grand Rapids dentists may recommend dental implants after extracting teeth.
 A dental implant is a prosthetic tooth root made of titanium that supports an abutment and crown.
 Many of our patients appreciate dental implants because they look and function like natural teeth.

 1. You Have Missing Teeth

-If you have missing teeth, our dentist might recommend an implant to help you maintain good oral health.
+If you have missing teeth, our dentists might recommend an implant to help you maintain good oral health.
 Otherwise, your lower jaw will start to deteriorate and eventually alter the shape of your face.
 The best time to get a tooth implant is immediately after extraction.

 Your teeth are held in place by roots and adjacent teeth.
 This means that when you lose a tooth, nearby teeth are likely to tilt toward the open space, loosen, and eventually fall out.
 Fortunately, dental implants support nearby teeth so you can continue smiling with confidence.